Representation Learning for Equivariant Inference with Guarantees: Experimental Setup

-\paragraph{Results} The experiment results are depicted in \cref{fig:synthetic_uc_results}.
-Where the \gls{ncp} and \gls{encp} models outperform the baseline \gls{cqr} model in terms of both coverage and set size.
-Furthermore, \cref{fig:basis_functions} illustrates the basis functions learned by the \gls{ncp} and \gls{encp} models for the random variable $\rvy = [\ry_0, \ry_1]$.
-In contrast to the standard \gls{ncp} model, the \gls{encp} model incorporates symmetry priors, enabling a clean separation of its latent representation into two orthogonal subspaces: one corresponding to $\CyclicGroup[2]$-invariant functions and the other to functions that change sign under reflection.
+Moreover, \cref{fig:basis_functions} illustrates the basis functions learned by the \gls{ncp} and \gls{encp} models for the random variable $\rvy = [\ry_0, \ry_1]$.
+In contrast to the standard \gls{ncp} model, \gls{encp} incorporates symmetry priors, enabling a clean separation of its latent representation into two orthogonal subspaces: one corresponding to $\CyclicGroup[2]$-invariant functions and the other to functions that change sign under reflection.
+These correspond to the two isotypic subspaces of the representation space.
+Intuitively, by leveraging the orthogonality constraints between functions in these subspaces, \gls{encp} performs independent representation learning within each subspace, leading to improved performance and satisfaction of the $\G$-equivariance of the learned conditional expectation operator, as shown in \cref{fig:G_invariance_kappa}.